huumn/crisp/README.md

 ## Running

 For the time being Crisp uses [ravensc.com](http://ravensc.com) for package control and uses [suv](http://github.com/huumn/suv) for io which you'll have to clone and build manually.
-The full process from scratch (assuming you have Chez Scheme):
+The full process from scratch, assuming you already have [chez](https://github.com/cisco/ChezScheme) and aren't on Windows:

 ```
 $ curl -L http://ravensc.com/install | scheme